Rated4.8/5 | 1512 reviews

 If you want the plain-English definition first, start with the periodic tenancy guide.
 If you are ready to create a new England agreement, use the current Standard or Premium routes rather than relying on older wording alone.

-What this agreement route covers
+What this agreement covers

 - Explains rolling tenancy as the common-language synonym for periodic tenancy